WukLab/LegoOS/README.md

 We understand that one key for an OS to be successful is let people be able to try it out.
 We are deeply sorry that we can not provide further technical support if you are using a different platform.

 ## Config and Compile
+__CAVEAT:__ Configure, compile, and run a LegoOS kernel is similar to test a new Linux kernel.
+You need to have root access the machine.
+And the whole process may involve multiple machine power cycles. __Before you proceed, make sure you have method (e.g., `IPMI`) to monitor and reboot _remote_ physical machine.__ It is possible to just use virtual machines, but with a constrained setting (described below).
+If you running into any issues, please don’t hesitate to contact us!

 For process and memory manager, LegoOS uses the standard `Kconfig` way.
 For storage and global resource managers, which are built as Linux kernel modules, LegoOS uses a header file to manually typeset all configurations.
 We will describe the details below.